machinat/sociably/website/docs/telegram-platform.md

 ));
 ```

-Once you send an uploaded file with `fileAssetTag` prop, `saveUplodedFile`
+If you upload a file with `fileAssetTag` prop,
-middleware will save the returned file id.
-The stored id can be reused for
+`saveUplodedFile` middleware will save the returned file id.
-the next time.
+You can reuse the stored id for the next time.

 ## Resources